opensearch-project/documentation-website/_ingest-pipelines/processors/community_id.md

 **Step 2 (Optional): Test the pipeline**

-It is recommended that you test your pipeline before you ingest documents.
+It is recommended that you test your pipeline before ingesting documents.
 {: .tip}

 To test the pipeline, run the following query: